Donations to The Leg Ulcer Charity

 To discuss any sponsorship, donations or fund-raising events, please contact us on: email@example.com

-You can donate through PayPal using the ‘Donate’ button on the right of this page, or you can send a cheque to the address below.
+You can donate through PayPal using the ‘Donate’ button on the right of this page (at the bottom of the page on mobile) or you can send a cheque to the address below.

 Donations by post: